Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/typescript-node/migration.md

 ### Configuration

-The new Node.js SDK configuration comes in a different shape.
+The latest Node.js SDK configuration comes in a different shape.
 Some configurations are no longer supported.

 |@amplitude/node|@amplitude/analytics-node|
 |-|-|